Installation

 - If you ONLY need to call DMRs and cluster samples, you ONLY need to install:

-- If you wish to use ALL functions (e.g., annotation, visualization and GSEA), additional softwares and packages are needed:
+- If you wish to use ALL functions (e.g., annotation, visualization and GSEA), additional software and packages are needed:

 - GNU Make (usually your OS has it)